 But on the eve of a new law enabling the authorities to hold foreign terrorism suspects without charge or trial, he disappeared.
 He was later tracked down to a council house in south London and taken to Belmarsh Prison.

 In December 2005, Abu Qatada made a video appeal to the kidnappers of British peace activist Norman Kember in Iraq.
-That recording, made inside Full Sutton prison near York where he was awaiting extradition proceedings, was broadcast in the Middle East.
+That recording, made inside Full Sutton prison, near York, where he was awaiting deportation proceedings, was broadcast in the Middle East.
 The question was whether this appeal was genuine, or simply tactical.

 He told the BBC: "Abu Qatada has no links with terrorism [or] al-Qaeda and he never ever agreed or endorsed what was done in 9/11 in America or 7/7 in the UK.

 "He said that if he had known that something was going to happen, he would lock them up.
 He thinks that jihad is limited to either defending Muslim lands when invaders come to Muslim lands or if force is being used to overthrow dictatorship regimes.

 "He believes that the covenant between any Muslim coming to this country and the government stands - and it should be honoured by both parties."

 But Bob Quick, former head of counter-terrorism at Scotland Yard, does not buy this argument.

 He said: "I would describe Abu Qatada as very dangerous, a man with significant influence, significantly well networked in Europe and the Middle East with very extreme views, and prepared to promulgate those views and influence the views of others and their conduct.